cyanskies/another-toml-cpp/README.md

 ### Generating a TOML Document
 Another TOML can also output TOML documents, we'll generate the example document near the top of this file.
-We use `another_toml::writer` to describe out document and then write it out.
+We use `another_toml::writer` to describe our document and then write it out.

 ```cpp
 auto w = toml::writer{};